-The point is to show that you are a multifaceted individual who has different interests beyond the realms of the workplace.
-Focus on activities that refer to personal development such as learning a new language, volunteering, blogging or anything else you might be passionate about.
+The point is to show that you’re a multifaceted individual who has different interests beyond the realms of the workplace.
+Focus on activities that refer to personal development, such as learning a new language, volunteering, blogging or anything else you might be passionate about.

 For employers, it’s important that you not only know how to celebrate successes but that you can also overcome failure.
 Indeed, your ability to maintain a positive outlook regarding your work is a definitive attribute to possess.

 Think about a few instances from the past and provide a case for each.
 When talking about success, make sure to give credit to everyone who was involved in the process.
 As for your failures, make sure to talk about what you gained from the situation, and explain how you would have acted differently now.
 All in all, your answer should convey your self-awareness and humility through your examples.